-- Node Administrator, in charge of the management of the node, of the configuration and maintenance of the router for the VPN and the connection between the router and the server, as well as of the security protocols. - Maritime Centre Operator, responsible for managing and processing the information exchanged at the operational centre.
+- Node Owner is responsible for the CISE node, including the implementation of the Information Sharing Plan (ISP), the overseeing of incidents in the node, the definition of the access rights, the availability of the node. - Node Administrator, in charge of the technical management of the node, of the configuration and maintenance of the router for the VPN and the connection between the router and the server, as well as of the security protocols. - Maritime Centre Operator, responsible for managing and processing the information exchanged at a maritime operations centre.

-None of the two responsibilities is a full-time job.
+None of these roles are a full-time job.